Southwold Property

 £1,300,000

-Other beautiful areas to look for property are Aldeburgh, Framlingham, Woodbridge and Felixstowe.
+Other beautiful areas to look for property are Aldeburgh, Framlingham, Woodbridge, Felixstowe.
+Hadleigh, Bury St Edmunds, Lavenham, Shotley and even over the border to Dedham or Manningtree.